 The Committee exercises broad oversight of the Meeting's financial management; this oversight is in consultation with Trustees, where the budget involves disbursement from bequests, endowment funds as permissible, or the Building Campaign Fund.
 Day-to-day financial matters are conducted by the staff.
-The Committee is responsible, together with the Administrative Secretary, for the oversight of the Bookkeeper, who attends Finance and Stewardship Committee meetings as requested by its Clerk.
+The Committee is responsible for the oversight of the Bookkeeper, who attends Finance and Stewardship Committee meetings as requested by its Clerk.

-The Treasurer, Administrative Secretary and Financial Coordinator are ex officio members of this Committee.
+The Treasurer, Administrative Secretary and Event Manager and Financial Coordinator are ex officio members of this Committee.
 The Clerk of this Committee or a designee is a corresponding member of the BYM Stewardship and Finance Committee.

 Faith and Practice Stewardship and Finance, sec.
-III, B, 4, a Handbook
+III, B, 4, a